SetProtocol/STIPS/STIPS/STIP-009.md

     - extensions: List of addresses of global extensions to be enabled

 2. A BaseManagerV3 is deployed with the ManagerFactory as the temporary `owner` until after initialization
-3. Initialization parameters for the Set Token are stored on the Factory
+3. The `owner` and `msg.sender` for the Set Token are stored on the Factory and BaseManagerV3
 4. The Set Token and Manager are put in pending state on the Factory

 ### ManagerFactory.initialize()